rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Bioethics/Identified vs Statistical Lives.md

 ### A2: Collapse into Ex Ante Prioritarianism
 This is not true
-[[Stefansson]]'s view would accept situation A, while priotitarianism necessarily prefers situation B
+Stefansson's view would accept situation A, while priotitarianism necessarily prefers situation B

 |     | State 1 (.5)     | State 2 (.5)     |
 | --- | ---------------- | ---------------- |
 | A   | Ann 39 , Bob 60  | Ann 60, Bob 39   |
 | B   | Anne 30 , Bob 70 | Ann 70 ,  Bob 30 |

-But [[Stefansson]] would not necessarily favor D over C
+But Stefansson would not necessarily favor D over C

 |     | State 1 (.5)       | State 2 (.5)       |
 | --- | ------------------ | ------------------ |